-House of Roy was a Cantonese Chinese restaurant in Boston, Massachusetts from the 1950s to the 1980s, a favorite of MIT students and others.
+House of Roy was a Cantonese Chinese restaurant in Boston, Massachusetts in the 1970s, a favorite of MIT students and others.
 Rick and his MIT cohorts, particularly from MIT’s MacGregor House B-entry (Marc Blank, Joel Berez, Mike Dornbrook, Mike Riley, and others) visited the House of Roy weekly starting in 1972.

 The House of Roy was a weekly staple of this MIT crowd on weekends.
 (Note that the MIT dining system in this time and era did not serve food to students on weekends!)
 Check out an advert by House of Roy on page 4 of the 13 November 1959 edition of The Tech!
 Wow!
 I started eating at House of Roy around 1972!

 The usual question once we sat down (and we rarely needed to glance at the menu) was: “n or n minus 1?”
 To translate: do we want to order main course dishes for everyone, or one less?

 House of Roy was located on Tyler Street, not far from the infamous (in its time) Combat Zone in downtown Boston.
 Boston in the 1970s designated some areas as its red light district, for prostitutes and others, and it was called the Combat Zone.